nengo/nengo-1.4/simulator-ui/docs/tutorial5.rst

    * non-linear transformation
    * feedback

-* The goal is to use these components to build full cognitive models using spiking neurons
+* It is possible to use these components to build full cognitive models using spiking neurons (see http://nengo.ca/build-a-brain):

-   * Constrained by the actual properties of real neurons in real brains (numbers of neurons, connectivity, neurotransmitters, etc)
+   * Constrained by the actual properties of real neurons in real brains (numbers of neurons, connectivity, neurotransmitters, etc.)
-   * Should be able to produce behavioural predictions in terms of timing, accuracy, lesion effects, drug treatments, etc
+   * That should be able to produce behavioural predictions in terms of timing, accuracy, lesion effects, drug treatments, etc.

 * Some simple examples